evenlwanvik-student/Linsys/helicopter_lab/README.md

 # Helicopter lab assignment

-A report was written and an oral presentation + demonstration of the finished product was given.
+A report was written and an oral presentation + demonstration of the finished product was given, which accounted for 30% of the final grade of the course.
 The report contains all the solutions to the problems introduced in the assignment, which is presented in a brief and to the point manner.
 We had four whole days (8 hours each) reserved in the lab, while the report and relevant mathematical analysis, deductions and calculations were dealt with apart from the given given lab hours.

 ## Purpose of lab
 The purpose of this assignment was to: